ilpropheta/daje/math/README.md

   * __perfect_squares_in_range__ : calls a function for each perfect square in a range [a, b]

 ## This is NOT a library
-Files in this folder are not intended to be included somewhere.
+.hpp files in this folder are not intended to be included somewhere.
 They contain snippets, easy to copy-and-paste into the challenge editor.

+__However__ .h files can be used as header-only.